saintboe/herorust/contract/README.md

 ===========
 the contract is deployed on testnet with the name

-you can set it to environment for next step:
+you can set it to environment for next step: herorust-alpha.herorust.testnet

 ```shell
 export CONTRACTID = {YOU CONTRACT NAME}